eegml/eegvis/README.md

 - [ ] trial implement [panel](https://panel.holoviz.org) based version of browser widget
 - [ ] explore low-level implementation of browser widget using bokeh for more control
 - [ ] explroe new annotation bokeh controls
+- [ ] switch to new packaging for ppa using pyproject.toml and move setup.py to setup-dev.py
+- [ ] add tools to mark events in plots and in bokeh